LinkedIn profile: https://www.linkedin.com/in/juszak

 April 2005 to September 2007

-I supervised a team of software engineers for the integration effort of the U.S. Joint Forces Command (USJFCOM) LVC Chemical, Biological, Radiological, Nuclear, and High-yield Explosive (CBRNE) Environment; an integration of capabilities developed to enable warfighters and first responders to train like they operate in a CBRNE environment without actual exposure.
+I led a team of software engineers for the integration effort of the U.S. Joint Forces Command (USJFCOM) LVC Chemical, Biological, Radiological, Nuclear, and High-yield Explosive (CBRNE) Environment; an integration of capabilities developed to enable warfighters and first responders to train like they operate in a CBRNE environment without actual exposure.
 I managed a project to develop a general suite of software engineering tools to aid in the development, testing, and integration of distributed network applications for USJFCOM M&S projects.
 I worked with engineers at Alion/BMH to develop a TENA development course.
 I supported the Alaska Training Range Evolution Plan (ATREP), providing software engineering support for the Air Combat Maneuvering Instrumentation (ACMI) TENA Gateway and the TENA Individual Combat Aircrew Display System (ICADS) Interface.

 Naval Air Systems Command (NAVAIR), Point Mugu, CA